 Ramone Crowe, Jr. has been involved in the aerospace career field for over 25 years.
 During this time, Ramone Crowe has enjoyed working on various National Airspace (NAS) Systems and being part of a team of dedicated Airway Transportation System Specialists (ATSS) who maintain the largest, safest and most complex air traffic control system in the world.
 Ramone Crowe, Jr. had the opportunity to provide management oversight of the technical operations of several Federal Aviation Administration (FAA) air traffic facilities and personnel.
 This led to a FAA Headquarters position in Washington, D.C., providing oversight on national policies for NAS systems.

 During his tenure with the FAA, he was exposed to one of their affinity groups, The National Black Coalition of Federal Aviation Employees (NBCFAE), their mission was to advocate on behalf African Americans and other under-represented groups within the FAA for equity and fairness within the workplace.
 The NBCFAE’s mission and outreach efforts inspired me to join.
 Ramone Crowe, Jr. later rose to the position of National Vice President of this organization, which provided the opportunity to work under the National President, a mentor and current business associate Ms. Mamie Mallory.
 They formed a close bond over the years through our shared passion to address the under-representation of minority groups within the field of aerospace.
 Ramone Crowe, Jr. approached her with the idea of launching an aerospace consulting firm focused on this issue.
 After a few conversations she agreed to join the firm to leverage her expertise in addressing this problem.
-Ramone Crowe, Jr. also pitched the idea to two other friends and business associates Mr. Charles Motley, Jr. and Mr. Harvey Hollins III, they agreed to come onboard.
+Ramone Crowe, Jr. also pitched the idea to his friend and business associates Mr. Charles Motley, Jr. and he agreed to come onboard.

 There is a crisis facing the aviation industry with the shortage of aviation professionals.
 Studies has shown that major segments of our population have been overlook for decades and it has created a greater void in our industry talent pipeline.
 As an industry, we need to build, maintain and connect a pipeline to under-served communities to fuel the growth and need of the aviation industry.